venturadan/startup/notes.md

 3. Are Simon assigments just part of the 60% that is startup grade?
 Or should they be separate?
 4. Should required readings be enforced?
 5. How does late work policy and is it actually beneficial?
 How often do people get hosed by getting behind compared to getting partial credit when due?
 Since we are building on earlier stuff, is there even a way forward without late leniency?
+6. Is it ok if almost no one comes to class (because everything is already online, or???) midway through spring about 40% attending

 ## Pedogogical Blatherings
 1. Is Menti.com a useful tool?